How to Become an Environmental Health Officer, Roles & Tasks

 What is Environmental Health?

-Environmental health is on how humans interact with their surroundings.
-People can get severe illnesses including dementia, cancer, heart disease, and asthma when they are exposed to pollutants like lead in their drinking water and contaminated air.
+Environmental health is about how humans interact with their surroundings.
+People can get severe illnesses, including dementia, cancer, heart disease, and asthma, when they are exposed to pollutants like lead in their drinking water and contaminated air.

 It is the science and practice of reducing human harm and disease and advancing wellbeing are included in this field.

-In addition to limiting exposure to dangerous physical, chemical, and biological agents in the air, water, soil, food safety, and other areas that may endanger human health, these public health specialists seek to discover and assess environmental sources and hazardous agents.
+In addition to limiting exposure to dangerous physical, chemical, and biological agents in the air, water, soil, food, and other areas that may endanger human health, these public health specialists seek to discover and assess environmental sources and hazardous agents.

 Other organisations that safeguard public health also receive guidance from the environmental health officer.